MiCode/kernel_build/abi/README.md

 ### Using KMI symbol lists

-To filter dumps created with `dump_abi` or filter symbols compared with `diff_abi`, each of those tools provides a parameter `--kmi-whitelist` that takes a path to a KMI symbol list file:
+To filter dumps created with `dump_abi` or filter symbols compared with `diff_abi`, each of those tools provides a parameter `--kmi-symbol-list` that takes a path to a KMI symbol list file:

 ```
-  $ dump_abi --linux-tree path/to/out --out-file /path/to/abi.xml --kmi-whitelist /path/to/symbol_list
+  $ dump_abi --linux-tree path/to/out --out-file /path/to/abi.xml --kmi-symbol-list /path/to/symbol_list
 ```

 ### Comparing Kernel Binaries against the GKI reference KMI